juliateleki/nightly/README.md

 # Nightly Inventory
 An app to help users complete their nightly inventory

-Adresses the following 4 character defects: resentment, selfishness, dishonesty, and fear.
+Addresses the following 4 character defects: resentment, selfishness, dishonesty, and fear.

 # Nightly Inventory Questions:
   + Were we resentful?